A few years ago I changed the window dressings of the upper front rooms in the house - these rooms would be the bathroom and the front (our) bedroom.

 However, I decided to respect the family nature of the neighbourhood and have a blind or two, on the upper windows.

 Enter my son.
-It seems that the blinds I had chosen from Ikea, let the light in, but did not screen out the activity in the effected rooms.
+It seems that the blinds I had chosen from Ikea, let the light in, but did not screen out the activity in the affected rooms.
 One could actually see, through a haze, towels, shower heads and maybe the odd body part or two - sigh.

 My son opted to shower in the dark.
 So, am I the mother/decorator from Hell?